gpdowney/lightweightLSAT/docs/reason/confuse.md

 !!! note

-    The primary virtue of the LSAT is that there is always exactly one correct answer. answers are never better or worse.
+    The primary virtue of the LSAT is that there is always exactly one correct answer.
+    Answers are never better or worse.
     They're either right or wrong.

 To be fair, a question can be complicated.
 But a complicated question actually gives you more specific instructions.
-If you follow those instructions carefully, the question could actually be easier.
+If you pay attention to those instructions, they might make the question easier.

-## Arguments and passages confuse you with bad writing
+## Arguments confuse you with bad writing

 Here are some of the LSAT's bad writing tricks: